pulp/pulp_container/docs/workflows/authentication.rst

               * group: pulp (the group of the account that pulp runs under)

+In addition to that, the administrator can configure the duration of the validity of issued tokens via the setting ``TOKEN_EXPIRATION_TIME``.
+The default expiration time is ``300`` seconds.

 Below is provided an example of the settings file:

 .. code-block:: python